sreebhattacharyya/social-network-link-prediction/README.md

 # social-network-link-prediction

-Contains IPython Notebooks for our project
+Contains IPython Notebooks for our project of Link prediction on social networks using Heuristics and Representation Learning.
  ```bash
 .
 ├── Data Processing